lvang5378/Interview-Prep/Sort/概括每一个Sorting Algorithm.md

 - Best case performance	\Omega(n), O(n log n)
 - Average case performance	O(n log n)
 - Worst case space complexity	O(1) auxiliary

+---
+###Merge Sort
+In computer science, merge sort (also commonly spelled mergesort) is an efficient, general-purpose, comparison-based sorting algorithm.
+Most implementations produce a stable sort, which means that the implementation preserves the input order of equal elements in the sorted output.
+Mergesort is a divide and conquer algorithm.

+####Algorithm

+#####Conceptually, a merge sort works as follows:
+1. Divide the unsorted list into n sublists, each containing 1 element (a list of 1 element is considered sorted).
+2. Repeatedly merge sublists to produce new sorted sublists until there is only 1 sublist remaining.
+This will be the sorted list.

+####Complexity
+- Worst case performance	O(n log n)
+- Best case performance	    O(n log n) typical,  O(n) natural variant
+- Average case performance	O(n log n)
+- Worst case space complexity	О(n) total, O(n) auxiliary